-Bulk orders of loam mixed with compost.
-These blends mimic naturally rich soils by combining a mineral component (loam) with an organic component (compost).
+These blends mimic naturally rich soils by combining a mineral component (loam) with an organic component (compost) and are available in bulk delivery.
 We source the loam from Western Massachusetts to get away from lead contaminated loams from the east.
 It is a sandy loam, which means it drains well and provides structure so it resists compaction in your raised bed or your lawn.
 Any extra material you receive can be used for filling holes in your lawn or enlarging existing garden beds.

 Raised Bed Blend – Made for filling a new raised bed.